This is a sponsored conversation written by me on behalf of Johnsonville. The opinions and text are all mine.

 - Add the 10 and 6 oz of smoked and sharp cheeses a little at a time and stir until melted

-- pour over the cooked (and drained) macaroni noodles
+- pour the rest of the sauce over the cooked (and drained) macaroni noodles

-- add the diced sausage and extra cheddar and pour into two 9x13 pans (lined with parchment paper
+- add the diced sausage and extra cheddar and pour into two 9x13 pans (lined with parchment paper) press down

 - freeze 4-8 hours